TheGoodlike13/liberty_or_death/README.md

 Like, a ticketing service and authentication service.
 Which may come bundled, honestly.
 That only makes sense.
 But let's not get ahead of ourselves.
 Look!
 A guide how to install Kerberos server [#not_on_windows](#not_on_windows).
 I hate my life.

+Here's the thing.
+It feels like Kerberos is often mentioned with Windows in the same sentence.
+Well, it really isn't, but nonetheless, windows uses Kerberos somehow.
+Maybe I don't need to install it.
+Or maybe windows can install it for me.
+Let's just hope that won't be a broken ass installation that will not configurable or something.
+Regardless, I will pursue this quest tomorrow.